-9. Plaintiff specializes in the creation, manufacture, marketing, and licensing of products ("Plaintiff's Products") which display Plaintiff's recognizable, federally-registered trademarks ("Plaintiff's Trademarks").
+9. Plaintiff specializes in the creation, manufacture, marketing, and licensing of products which display the recognizable federally registered Plaintiff Trademarks (referred to as "Plaintiff's Products").

 10. Plaintiff is the owner and licensor of all Plaintiff's Products available in stores and on various e-commerce platforms.